jeonghoonkang/BerePi/apps/deeplearning/LLM/5090/run_gemma4_ollama/client/tospark_client/README.md

 ```

 Edit the endpoint/model/message if needed, and press `Send`.
+Streaming responses are enabled by default with `stream: true`; clear `Stream response` to wait for the full JSON response before rendering.
+While streaming is enabled, the request timeout is reset whenever a response chunk is received.

 You can also open `index.html` directly.
 If the browser blocks the direct request because the target server does not allow CORS, use `serve.py` or press `Copy curl` and run the generated command from a terminal.